Ghanashyamgudela/batch-image-resizer/README.md

 - In the window:

-Choose the input folder (images to resize)
+1. Choose the input folder (images to resize)

-Choose the output folder (where resized images will be saved)
+2. Choose the output folder (where resized images will be saved)

-Enter width and height
+3. Enter width and height

-- Click Resize Images
+ 4. Click Resize Images

-The resized images will appear in your output folder.
+-The resized images will appear in your output folder.

 ---
 ## 📦 Installation
 Make sure Python is installed, then install Pillow: